openshift-cs/rosaworkshop/rosa-workshop/ostoy/4-deployment.md

 One way to deploy the application would be to have the images for the front-end and back-end microservice containers already created (via CI/CD) and stored in an image repository.
 You can then create Kubernetes deployments (YAML) and use those to deploy the application.
 We will do that now.

 #### 1. Retrieve the login command
-If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.
+If you are not logged in via the CLI, [access your cluster via the web console](/rosa/6-access_cluster/#accessing-the-cluster-via-the-web-console), then click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.

 ![CLI Login](images/4-cli-login.png)